 The vineyards cover 22 hectares of vineyards on gentle slopes in the surrounding Arbesthal hills around Göttlesbrunn in the vineyards Bärnreiser Picture sharp Hagelberg and Neuberg.
 They are 80% with the red wine varieties Zweigelt (50% of the area), St. Laurent.
 Cabernet Sauvignon.
 Cabernet Franc.
 Syrah (vpm winery planted for the first time in Austria) and Merlot, as well as 20% with the white wines Green Valtellina.
 Sauvignon Blanc and yellow muscatel planted.
 It will be environmentally friendly management with a waiver insecticides and herbicides practiced.
 By selective hand picking only physiologically mature and healthy grapes for processing.
 Depending on the type of wine, the wines are stainless steel tank, in the large wooden barrel or in Barrique expanded.

-The product range includes white wines and brand-protected layer and vintage red wines.
-The flagship of the house is named after grandfather Franz and great-grandfather Josef red wine cuvée “Franz Joseph” (Cabernet Sauvignon, Zweigelt) whose label designed as a hologram.
+The product range includes white wines and proprietary layered and vintage red wines.
+The flagship of the house is the red wine cuvée “Franz Joseph” (Cabernet Sauvignon, Zweigelt), named after grandfather Franz and great-grandfather Josef label is designed as a hologram.
 Other premium wines are the varietal Red wines "Bee-eater" (Zweigelt), "Pegasos" (Syrah) and "Quo Vadis" (Merlot).
-It is also bottled fermented sparkling wine and a matured 15 years in barrique brandy produced.
-The winery is a member of the winegrowers associations Rubin Carnuntum wineries and Traditionsweingüter Austria,
+It also becomes bottle-fermented sparkling wine and a 15-year aging in barriques brandy produced.
+The estate is a member of the Rubin Carnuntum wineries and winegrowers' associations Traditional wineries Austria,